Humaidu/material/Intro-to-Python:-Labs.md

 Stretch: Write a single-player game where the computer plays against you.
 Are you better at Python than you are at tic-tac-toe? :)

-## Testing
-In the shell, in the `labs` directory, execute `python tests.py`.
-If you've followed all the instructions and done well in the labs, all the tests should pass.
-If you get test failures, the output will show you where you've gone wrong.

-Testing is an important part of any software development process.
-"Testing" code using `__main__()` methods is brittle, because you need to execute them manually - meaning you might forget and check in buggy code.

-In the next labs, we'll ask you to write your own tests *before* you even start writing code.
-This helps you think about the problem, and is a really great professional practice.

-## Finally
-If you've been working in pairs, you'll both want a copy of the code.
-The other person should also take a fork of the codeabase and should accept a `pull request` for the changes, so that everyone has working labs.